 After being charged with robbery, there can be a domino effect of consequences for the rest of your life.
 Not only could you be facing years in prison and/or a substantial fine if you’re convicted, but your conviction could be in your life long after you’ve served your punishment.
 Losing your liberty and dealing with the financial strain of a hefty fine is a punishment decreed by the legal system.
 But once you’ve served your time, your conviction could affect your ability to obtain housing and limit your employment opportunities.
 Your closest personal relationships can suffer as a result of your conviction.

-Even worse, you could face these same long-term consequences even if you’re arrested for alleged robbery and your charges are subsequently dropped, or you’re acquitted of the crime.
+Even worse, you could face these same long-term consequences even if you’re arrested for alleged robbery and your charges are subsequently dropped or acquitted.
 This is unfair to you.
 You’ve been wrongfully accused, your innocence has been determined, or you’ve paid your debt to society.
 You should be able to move on with your life and have access to all of the tools you need to be a productive member of society.

-The Collin County expunction attorneys of Rosenthal Kalabus & Therrian can help you clear your name, so you no longer have to deal with the unfair consequences of your past robbery arrest, charge, and conviction.
+The Collin County Expungement attorneys of Rosenthal Kalabus & Therrian can help you clear your name so you no longer have to deal with the unfair consequences of your past robbery arrest, charge, and conviction.
 We’ve helped our clients obtain expunctions of their criminal records.
-To discuss whether an expunction is a possible option for you and how we may be able to help you obtain one, call Rosenthal Kalabus & Therrian today at (972) 369-0577.
-Schedule a free consultation with our dedicated expunction attorneys.
+To discuss whether an expungement is possible for you and how we can help you obtain one, call Rosenthal Kalabus & Therrian today at (972) 369-0577.
+Schedule a free consultation with our dedicated expungement attorneys.